 A wind turbine or farm may create a blind spot or false reflected signals for the VTS radar that interfere with radar surveillance and make it more difficult to detect and locate vessels, especially if there are several blind spots and they are located close to each other.

 During the design and construction phases of OREI, full consideration should be given to their impact on VTS radar.
 Applying radar-absorbing materials to the towers of turbines that cause significant interference can reduce electromagnetic wave scattering, thereby mitigating the reflection of radar signals from a wind farm.
-Alternatively, additional radar base stations may be installed on a wind turbine towers.
+Alternatively, additional radar base stations may be installed on wind turbine towers.

 Weather